BYK/superset/DOCS.md

 #### func

 Function that produces an element of the new set.
-Invoked with arguments `(element, element, setobj)`.
+Invoked with arguments `(element, element, setObj)`.

 #### thisArg